charlieSplittstoser/FinalProject/README.md

 account.
 Once registration is completed, a message will indicate that they've successfully created an account.
 After they log in, they're brought back to the home screen.
 Now when they click 7.
-    -Log-in verification: Checks if credentials match that within the database.
+    Log-in verification: Checks if credentials match that within the database.
 If so, access is given.

-    -Register an account: Information entered is inserted into the database.
+    Register an account: Information entered is inserted into the database.

-    -Course schedule drop-down window: Displays data from database matching the term selected.
+    Course schedule drop-down window: Displays data from database matching the term selected.

-    -Enroll in course: Inserts enrolled course into the currently selected term course schedule.
+    Enroll in course: Inserts enrolled course into the currently selected term course schedule.

-   -Library: Calls Google Library API, extracts data from json, and returns specific information about each book.
+   Library: Calls Google Library API, extracts data from json, and returns specific information about each book.

 8.
-    -Log-in Page: Displays fields to enter user email and password.
+    Log-in Page: Displays fields to enter user email and password.

-    -Registration Page: Displays account information fields such as name and email.
+    Registration Page: Displays account information fields such as name and email.

-    -Catalog Page: Displays a list of classes that the user could enroll for.
+    Catalog Page: Displays a list of classes that the user could enroll for.

-    -Enroll Page: Displays a box confirming enrollment for the class.
+    Enroll Page: Displays a box confirming enrollment for the class.

-    -Library Page: Displays a list of books that are potentially available at the library.
+    Library Page: Displays a list of books that are potentially available at the library.

-    -Index Page: Displays links to other views with their description.
+    Index Page: Displays links to other views with their description.

-    -Schedule Page: Displays a list of classes with information pertaining to each class including the name of the professor and number of credits.
+    Schedule Page: Displays a list of classes with information pertaining to each class including the name of the professor and number of credits.

 9.
 10.